-HMBANA believes in a world where all infants have access to human milk through support of breastfeeding and use of pasteurized donor human milk.
+HMBANA believes in a world where all infants have access to human milk through the support of breastfeeding and the use of pasteurized donor human milk.

-Our 30 members help mothers donate their extra breast milk for use by fragile infants as medicine.
+Our 31 members help mothers donate their extra breast milk for use by fragile infants as medicine.
 Our efforts ensure that the process is evidence-based and clinically sound.
-Together, we advocate for donor milk as a universal standard of care, regardless of ability to pay.
+Together, we advocate for donor milk as a universal standard of care, regardless of the ability to pay.

 Thanks to Our Supporters